Email migration to Office 365: Part 5 – Interdependencies and data elimination

 How do I ensure I don’t break the existing logic and interdependencies within my system?

-You should be able to reconcile mailbox accounts against individual, named users (if users have left the company, you still need to be able to archive and retrieve their emails) and in the first post of this series we touched on the necessity of tracking down rogue PST files.
+You should be able to reconcile mailbox accounts against individual, named users (if users have left the company, you still need to be able to archive and retrieve their emails) and in the first post of this series we touched on the necessity of tracking down rogue PT files.
 This exercise should be carried out early in the planning stage to provide an insight into the scale of any problem and understand how it can best be addressed.

 What should I do with our archives?